msrivastav13/mo-dx-plugin/README.md

                                                   force-app

   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org

+  -m, --retainmetadata                            provide a random string to retain the mdapiout folder that has source code in mdapi format

   --apiversion=apiversion                         override the api version used for api requests made by this command